IBM-Cloud/vpc-migration-tools/README.md

 There are many tools available to migrate data from the source to the target machine.
 This script uses an open source utility `rsync` with the some default commands.

-**KT comment** Should list the commands used or give some more direction other than just the rsync utility, since you say 'some default commands'

 [rysnc script](data-migration/)

 ## Image Conversion ##